-August 02, 2023 • Block Advisors
+January 11, 2024 • Block Advisors

 What is the Corporate Transparency Act?

 Congress passed the Corporate Transparency Act as part of the Anti-Money Laundering Act in 2021 to help law enforcement investigate financial crimes.
-The CTA requires certain businesses to report beneficial ownership information (BOI) to the Financial Crimes Enforcement Network (FinCEN), an agency within the U.S. Treasury Department.
-The purpose of this new requirement is to prevent “bad actors” from hiding their identities through the use of shell companies.
+The CTA requires certain businesses to report beneficial ownership information (BOI) to the Financial Crimes Enforcement Network (FinCEN), an agency within the United States Treasury Department.
+The stated purpose of this new requirement is to prevent “bad actors” from hiding their identities through the use of shell companies.